BSc MSc PhD

 I have been based at LSHTM since 2002, when I came back to join the staff of the Gates Malaria Partnership.
 I am a founder member of the ACT Consortium, an international multidisciplinary research collaboration which conducts research on the deployment of ACTs for malaria treatment.
 I was awarded a Wellcome Trust Career Development Fellowship in 2009 to investigate the epidemiology and control of malaria in school-aged children, and was based overseas in Senegal for 3 years between 2010-2014.

 I have previously worked with the DBL Centre for Health Research and Development, Copenhagen, Denmark, 1995-2002; and the Communicable Disease Surveillance Centre, Health Protection Agency, London, UK, 1988-1995.

-I am a member of the London International Development Centre.
+I am Deputy-Director of the LSHTM Malaria Centre, a multidisciplinary and cross-faculty network of researchers working on malaria.
+I am also a member of the London International Development Centre.